eclipse-apoapsis/ort-server/ui/README.md

 ## Generating the UI Query Client

-As a precondition for generating the query client the OpenAPI specification must be generated as documented in [Development](#development).
+As a precondition for generating the query client, the OpenAPI specification must be generated as documented in [Development](#development).

 The query client is generated automatically as part of `pnpm build`.
-To generate it manually, for example for testing local changes to the API, run `pnpm generate:api`.
+To generate it manually, for example, for testing local changes to the API, run `pnpm generate:api`.

 ## Docker